Don’t Let an Old Story Drive the Bus

 These are all part of an old story, one that no longer applies to who he is a professional today.
 He's not 24 anymore.

-When he came to me for coaching, he felt frustrated and exhausted in his current work but confused about how to move forward.
+When Carl came to me for coaching, he felt frustrated and exhausted in his current work but confused about how to move forward.
+He wondered: Maybe he should find a new job?

-It was clear that no matter how great his next job would be, if he didn't change his approach to his work, he'd end up with the same result: running himself into the ground.
+No matter how great his next job would be, if Carl didn't change his approach to his work, he'd end up recreating the same conditions: running himself into the ground instead of developing a sustainable approach to leadership.

 He didn't realize that he was letting an old story from his early work dictate who he is today—until now.

-➡ Now, he's working not to prove himself, but to improve the work.
+➡ Now, Carl is working not to prove himself, but to imake an impact.

 ➡ Now, he makes strategic choices about where to invest his time and energy.